NoahDay/CICE-plotting-tools/README.md

 ## Requirements

 ### Software
-Requires MATLAB, with Mapping Toolbox (for pcolorm), Antarctic Mapping Tools (for Antarctica mask), bedmap2, financial tools (for time series) packages.
+Requires MATLAB, with Mapping Toolbox (for pcolorm), Antarctic Mapping Tools (for Antarctica mask), bedmap2, financial tools (for time series), quiverm (for quiver plots on maps) packages.

 ### Directory
 The code expects folders named: